 Tasks include, but are not limited to:

-– The preparation of new Recommendation(s) to address the study items under "Question" above, that will eventually fully specify all the APIs, frameworks and overall software architecture recommended for use in the advanced content distribution services via interactive access networks.
+– the preparation of new Recommendation(s) to address the above study items, which will eventually fully specify all the APIs, frameworks and overall software architecture recommended for use in the advanced content distribution services via integrated broadband cable networks.

 An up-to-date status of work under this Question is contained in the SG9 work programme (https://itu.int/ITU-T/workprog/wp_search.aspx?sg=9).